The Best Replacement Brake Rotors and Why You Need Them

-Your braking system features a brake booster and master cylinder, which pressurizes hydraulic brake fluid in your brake lines, operating the pistons in the brake calipers.
-The caliper then squeezes the brake pad against the rotor, creating friction that slows your vehicle down.
+Your braking system features multiple components starting with a brake booster and master cylinder, which pressurize hydraulic brake fluid in your brake lines, operating the pistons in the brake calipers.
+The calipers then squeeze the brake pads against the rotor, creating friction that slows your vehicle down by turning forward motion into heat.

 Different types of Professional series rotors are available, each intended for different vehicle models, so if you’re considering these rotors, ensure you are getting the right model that will fit your vehicle.